Boats For Sale

 She has a full set of sails and all the spars.

-She sits on a heavy duty road trailer, the hitch has just been replaced.
+She sits on my heavy duty road trailer, the hitch has just been replaced.
+This is not included in the sale, but could be hired to move her.

 I am returning to the USA for medical treatment and cannot complete restoration.